TritonDataCenter/sdc-vmtools-lx-brand/README.md

-# SmartOS VM Guest Tools
+# SmartOS lx-brand VM Guest Tools

-The VM Guest tools contains scripts and drivers that are used to create virtualized machine images in SmartOS.
+The VM Guest tools contains scripts and drivers that are used to create SmartOS lx-brand images.